scottyschup/ruby-curriculum/language-basics/iteration.md

 ```

 This will loop through as many commands as the user enters, up until
-he instructs the program to quit.
+he or she instructs the program to quit.

 Notice that the "update" of `command` happens at the end of the
 `while` loop?
 This is a typical pattern; we check the condition,